The History of Search Engine Optimization (Google’s Origin Story)

 According to Forbes, crawler friendliness is “especially important for showing up in Google search features like Quick Answers and Rich Card that rely heavily on machine learning. […] Google’s use of Quick Answers in search results jumped to over 40% in early 2016, and we can expect an even larger increase in the coming year.”[23]

-Structured data markup or crawler friendliness is used “to describe ‘things’ and ‘properties’” on a website.[24]
+Web developers use structured data markup or crawler friendliness to describe ‘things’ and ‘properties’ on a website.[24]

-On a food blog that features recipes, the recipes would be the “things” and the “properties” would be the components of the recipes; structured data markup would describe both categories.
+On a food blog that features recipes, structured data markup identifies the recipes as the ‘things’ and their components as the ‘properties,’ describing both categories.
 Websites can use structured data markup to provide richer, more user-friendly information for the Google algorithm to find and display.

 Trend #2: Accelerated Mobile Pages

 A second major SEO trend for 2017 is the use of accelerated mobile pages (AMP).
-An increasing number of searches are performed with mobile devices rather than desktop computers.
+Users perform an increasing number of searches with mobile devices rather than desktop computers.
 In 2015, mobile commerce increased three times more rapidly than ecommerce.[25]

 To accommodate this consumer pattern, AMP offers a “stripped-down version of the mobile web.”[26]
 AMP strips away unnecessary information attached to a webpage, thereby facilitating optimal loading speed on a mobile device.

 Studies indicate that loading speed is of top importance to mobile users; therefore, Google prioritizes AMP sites when the algorithm detects that the user is performing a search with a mobile device.
-Non-AMP sites are penalized, regardless of relevancy or content quality.[27]
+Search engines penalize non-AMP sites, regardless of relevancy or content quality.[27]
 In this sense, AMP resembles the “MobileGeddon” of 2015, a notable event in the history of Search Engine Optimization.

-MobileGeddon was a state of panic that arose when companies became concerned that their websites would be penalized if they were not mobile-friendly.[28]
-Although AMP means that Google prioritizes mobile-friendly sites, AMP is stripped-down and easy to implement for almost any website; therefore, a reoccurrence of MobileGeddon is unlikely to take place in 2017.
+MobileGeddon was a state of panic that arose when companies became concerned that search engines would penalize their websites for not being mobile-friendly.[28]
+Although AMP enables Google to prioritize mobile-friendly sites, developers have stripped AMP down and made it easy to implement for almost any website.
+Therefore, a reoccurrence of MobileGeddon in 2017 is unlikely.

 Trend #3: User Search Intent